carrieli15/carrieli15/README.md

 -->

-- 🔭 I’m a currently Data Science Master student at Duke University.
+- 🔭 I’m a currently master's student in Data Science at Duke University.
 - 🌱 I’m currently learning Data Engineering, Data Modeling, Python, R, and NLP.
 <!--
 - 👯 I’m looking to collaborate on ...